 Energy supply in South Korea has been steadily increasing over the last decade.
-The share of nuclear and coal power in the country’s electricity production is 26 percent and 46.2 percent respectively, which exceeds 72 percent in total.
-As a result, the government decided to stop new nuclear plant construction and close two existing nuclear energy plants in Kori(Gori) and Wolsong.
+Nuclear energy is a significant contributor to the South Korean energy grid, accounting for nearly 60 percent of the total energy production of the country.
+However, the government decided to stop new nuclear plant construction and close two existing nuclear energy plants in Kori(Gori) and Wolsong after reconsidering the risks of nuclear energy.
 Additionally, the future energy policy is expected to replace 20 percent of the total generation by renewables by 2030.

 Most of the total electricity was consumed in the industrial and building sectors.
 In the industrial sector, energy consumption surged, especially in the telecommunication and petrochemical sectors.
 In the building sector, power consumption increased due to climate change, such as cold winter and heatwaves during summer.
 In addition, the number of electric vehicles registered increased by 123 percent, leading to an increase in power consumption in the transportation sector.
 Household consumption growth is slowing down overall, however, energy consumption in the industrial sector is growing rapidly.